The Effects of Unconventional Shale Gas Development on Rural Communities (2015-2016)

 This Team in the News

-- Emily Klein, Nicholas School of the Environment-Earth and Ocean Sciences
+- Emily Klein, Nicholas School of the Environment-Earth and Climate Sciences

-- Avner Vengosh, Nicholas School of the Environment-Earth and Ocean Sciences
+- Avner Vengosh, Nicholas School of the Environment-Earth and Climate Sciences

 - Erika Weinthal, Nicholas School of the Environment-Environmental Sciences and Policy